With the merger comes a number of changes to earning and redeeming points, which we will cover in-depth in a series of guides.

 - Transfer to frequent flyer partners

 - Flights and car hire

 - Exclusive events and experiences

-The Starwood bonus for airline mile transfers continues.
-For every 60,000 Marriott Points you transfer out (equivalent to 20,000 frequent flyer miles), they will throw in another 5,000 frequent flyer miles.
+For every 60,000 Marriott Points you transfer out (equivalent to 20,000 frequent flyer miles), Marriott Bonvoy will throw in another 5,000 frequent flyer miles.

-All the airline partners mentioned above to participate, including Qantas and Virgin Australia Velocity.
+All the airline partners mentioned above participate, including Qantas and Virgin Australia.

 Likewise, using points for experiences or shopping also will be bad value overall unless it is a money-can’t-buy-experience you really want or you have really no other use for your points.